 Immediate Support Services

-The second floor of the Classroom and Laboratory Building (Building 3007) will be used for a private area for families to gather following initial notification and upon arrival to campus.
-Access to the second floor will be maintained by Campus Police.
+The counseling suite in the Siebel Building will be used for a private area for families to gather following initial notification and upon arrival to campus.
+Access will be maintained by Campus Police.

 Crisis Counseling for Students, Faculty and Staff

-In the event of an emergency, UTMB’s Employee Assistance Personnel will be asked to respond to campus.
+In the event of an emergency, Employee Assistance Personnel will be asked to respond to campus. http://www.tamug.edu/hrd/Employees/EAP.html

 A support group should be established for the families for food and household preparation, screening of telephone calls, childcare, etc.